jonsayer/qr-diskdrive/README.md

                         Default: L
 ```

+### More Example commands

+Save the file "never-gonna-give-you-up.mp3" to a pdf file on standard 8.5" x 11" paper, in the color red, in the folder "exampleFolder", and changing the name to "yellowSubmarine.mp3" so no one gets suspicious.

+`python3 qr-diskdrive.py -s never-gonna-give-you-up.mp3 -o letter -f red -d exampleFolder -n yellowSubmarine`

+Save the file "rick-astley.jpg" to a pdf file on playing-card size paper, but restricting each QR code to 271 bytes of data, and renaming the file to "theBeatles.jpg".

+`python3 qr-diskdrive.py -s rick-astley.jpg -o playing_card -b 271 -n theBeatles`

 ## How files are saved across multiple QR codes

 In order to save files of any type across multiple QR codes, the data encoded by this program will include the following metadata within the QR code data.